pay360/mobilesdk-ios/README.md

 ## Mock Authorise Client Call

-***TBD more detail about sign up here ?***

 Perform a Get requests using the following URL.
 At this point, you should have your InstallationID ready.
-If you do not, please head over to the Paypoint Explorer page and sign up.

 ```objective-c
 NSURL *url = [NSURL URLWithString:[NSString stringWithFormat:@"https://developer.paypoint.com/payments/explore/rest/mockmobilemerchant/getToken/%@", INSTALLATION_ID]];